Chuksjohnleo/Chuksjohnleo/README.md

    JavaScript Libraries but I can develop with
     Vanilla JavaScript,react and Node.js.

-- 💞️ I’m looking to collaborate with anyone on any JavaScript,React or Node.js
+- 💞️ I’m looking t collaborate with anyone on any JavaScript,React or Node.js Projects.
-                  Projects.

 - 📫 How to reach me:
-      You can reach me through my Email Nwanonenyichukwuka@gmail.com.
+     You can reach me through my Email nwanonenyichukwuka@gmail.com.
-     Or through my social media handles. in my homepage chuksjohnleo.github.io
-           which am still working
+     Or through my social media handles in my homepage chuksjohnleo.github.io which am still working on.
-                     on.